 Vegan Leather Vs. Animal Leather

 Then we have to consider the tanning process.
-To create leather, it has to be tanned so the hide doesn’t rot.
-The most common method is chrome tanning and requires the hide be placed in a chromium salt bath—which is highly toxic.
+To create leather, it has to be tanned so that the hide doesn’t rot.
+The most common method is chrome tanning and requires the hide to be placed in a chromium salt bath—which is highly toxic.
 When the remaining toxic water is disposed of, it can wreak havoc on aquatic ecosystems and even negatively impact human health.
-A better nontoxic option is vegetable tanning, an ancient practice that uses naturally-derived plant chemicals to purify the hide; however, this is less common since it’s more expensive and requires special skill sets.
+A better nontoxic option is vegetable tanning, an ancient practice that uses naturally derived plant chemicals to purify the hide; however, this is less common since it’s more expensive and requires special skill sets.

-When you consider the negative environmental impact of extracting fossil fuels, using chemicals, non-natural dyes, and excessive amounts of water to create a non-biodegradable plastic leather the environmental friendliness of the majority of faux leather is concerning.
+When you consider the negative environmental impact—extracting fossil fuels and using chemicals, non-natural dyes, and excessive amounts of water to create a non-biodegradable plastic leather—the environmental friendliness of faux leather is a bit concerning.

-All in all, when it comes to sustainability things are never perfectly black and white.
-Even the most environmentally-conscious manufacturing processes will still have an environmental impact.
-Think about your personal values and what matters the most to you when considering what you buy.
+When it comes to sustainability and the fashion industry, remember that it’s always nuanced.
+Even the most eco-conscious manufacturing processes have an environmental impact.
+Think about your personal values and ethics when considering where you spend your money.

-If animal-derived products or animal agriculture are a hard no for you, vegan leather might be an option for you even if it’s a plastic alternative.
-If you’re passionate about reducing plastics and fossil fuel use, real leather or plant-based leather are great alternatives.
+If animal-derived products or animal agriculture are a hard no for you, vegan leather might be an option, even if it’s a plastic alternative.
+If you’re passionate about reducing plastics and fossil fuels, real leather or plant-based leather are great alternatives.
 If none of these options are suitable for you, consider sticking to plant-based fibers like cotton, linen, and hemp!

 The ultimate goal is to buy fewer new items and seek quality secondhand clothing that we can wear for years to come.
-Just know—whatever informed decision you make is entirely up to you, and being conscious of the environment when you buy is a step in the right direction!
+Just know—whatever informed decision you make is entirely up to you, and being conscious of the environment when (or if) you buy is a step in the right direction.